 \begin{example} Consider the CPDAG ${\cal G}^*$ shown in Figure~\ref{fig:1-1}.
 Recall that $\mathbf{C}_{AY}(\mathcal{G}^*)=\{B, C\}$ and $\mathbf{C}_{DY}(\mathcal{G}^*)=\{A, X\}$.
 Suppose that $A\longarrownot\dashrightarrow Y$ holds for the underlying DAG, then by Theorem~\ref{thm:nbr_set_const}, $B\tor A$ and $C\tor A$ holds.
 Since $B\tor A \iff B\to A$ and $C\tor A \iff C\to A$, we can represent $A\longarrownot\dashrightarrow Y$ graphically by orienting $B \to A$ and $C\to A$ in ${\cal G}^*$.
 Furthermore, if $D \dashrightarrow Y$ holds, then by Theorem~\ref{thm:nbr_set_const} we equivalently have $D\tor \{A, X\}$, meaning that $D$ is a direct cause of $A$ or $X$ in the underlying DAG.
 Figures \ref{fig:1-4} to \ref{fig:1-6} enumerate three possible orientations of the edges $D-A$ and $D-X$ in ${\cal G}^*$ with the constraint $D\tor \{A, X\}$.
 For any DAG in $[{\cal G}^*, D\dashrightarrow Y]$, the edge orientations of $D-A$ and $D-X$ must be one of the three possibilities shown in Figures \ref{fig:1-4} to \ref{fig:1-6}.
 Conversely, every DAG in $[{\cal G}^*]$ whose edges between $D$ and $\{A, X\}$ are identical to one of the configurations shown in Figures \ref{fig:1-4} to \ref{fig:1-6} must satisfy the constraint $D\dashrightarrow Y$. \end{example}

-Below, we discuss the consistency of a DCC set and the equivalency of two DCC sets with respect to a given CPDAG.
-We first introduce the definition of consistency as follow.
+Below, we discuss the consistency of a DCC set and the equivalence of two DCC sets with respect to a given CPDAG.
+We first introduce the definition of consistency as follows.

 \begin{definition}[Consistency] Given a CPDAG $\mathcal{G}^*$ and a set $\mathcal{K}$ of DCCs over ${\bf V}(\mathcal{G}^*)$, $\mathcal{K}$ is consistent with $\mathcal{G}^*$ if $[\mathcal{G}^*, \mathcal{K}]\neq \varnothing$. \end{definition}